Mega Man Battle Network 2: Development and release

 Development on Mega Man Battle Network 2 started shortly after completion of the first game; programmer Koetsu Matsuda stated that when making the first game, there were several things the development staff had wanted to do different, but couldn't due to time constraints, specifically citing the escape system.
 The game was first announced at the Japan World Hobby Fair in June 2001, prior to the release of the first game in international territories; during the event, Capcom held a contest to design a boss character for the game, similar to previous games in the Mega Man franchise.
 The winner was eventually announced to be Shoichiro Satokawa, and his character GateMan.EXE.

 The game was officially released in Japan on December 14, 2001; Japanese television advertisements for the game featured the song "feel the wind" by Janne Da Arc; the Japanese version came with a bug that would cause the save data to corrupt if the LockEnemy Sub Chip was used, which was acknowledged on Capcom's official website.
 It was later released in North America on June 11, 2002, while Ubisoft would publish the game in Europe on October 18, 2002.
-Due to space limitations, the international versions use a simplified jack-in animation, rather than the intricate animation in the Japanese version.

 The game was re-released for the Wii U Virtual Console in Japan on November 12, 2014, and in North America on January 8, 2015.
 Due to the Virtual Console not emulating the Link Feature, accessing the multiplayer menu will give the player all multiplayer and event-exclusive chips.
 In 2023, the game was included in the Mega Man Battle Network Legacy Collection compilation for PlayStation 4, Nintendo Switch, and PC via Steam.